sdsc-complecs/software-containers/exercises/python-shell-game.md

 [mkandes@login02 ~]$
 ```

-We can even use Python within a Docker container.
+But even with all of these different version of Python loaded simultaneously, we can isolate the use of a specific version of Python we want to use within a [Docker](https://en.wikipedia.org/wiki/Docker_(software)) container using [Singularity](https://en.wikipedia.org/wiki/Apptainer)!
+Here, we first load SingularityPRO ...

 *Command*
 ```